 Because of these representations, consumers pay premium prices for Champion’s products, often more than four times the price of national brand competitors.
 The Food and Drug Administration (FDA) Total Diet Study summarizes tests conducted over many years showing the mean amounts of arsenic, cadmium, lead, and mercury (among other heavy metals) that are found in a wide range of foods for human consumption.
 The results of these tests prove that the average concentrations of arsenic, lead, cadmium, and mercury found in Champion’s Orijen and Acana dog food products far exceed amounts found in foods fit for human consumption.
 Arsenic, lead, cadmium, and mercury are toxic to dogs as well as to humans.
 Such heavy metals tend to accumulate in the body, and long-term exposure, even in small quantities, can cause deleterious health effects.

-Pet owners got angry.
-They felt deceived by Champion and took their cases to court for justice.
+Pet owners got angry and deceived by Champion, resulting in taking their cases to court.
 In cases pending in several jurisdictions through the United States, plaintiffs allege that the concentrations of arsenic, lead, cadmium, and mercury found in Champion’s dog food products are excessive and dangerous, and that Champion’s representations that its dog food products are biologically appropriate and fit for human consumption are false and misleading.
 Plaintiffs seek remuneration for having paid a substantial premium for Champion’s dog food products that were fundamentally different and less valuable than as represented by Champion.

 Clifford Law Offices has counseled a number of these allegedly defrauded pet owners who purchased Orijen and Acana pet food products.
 If you have purchased Champion’s Orijen or Acana products, please fill out the inquiry form and email it to us at firstname.lastname@example.org.